nuxeo/nuxeo-bench-site/content/glossary.md

 ---
-title: "Glossary"
+title: "Scenarios"
 ---

-## Simulations
+## Sources

-The benchmark is a composed of a dozen of gatling simulations.
+The benchmark is composed of a serie of a dozen of Gatling simulations.

 They are part of the [Nuxeo source](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-distribution/nuxeo-distribution-cap-gatling-tests/).
+Those scenarios cover important use cases of a content platform such as import, browsing, update of some content.

+## Description

 ### Mass import